 “NYU Tandon Bridge” is a fast and convenient way to advance your education.
 Since many of the best positions in growing fields like cyber security, data science, and artificial intelligence require an advanced degree, we designed this online program to prepare you for entrance into the computer science or cybersecurity master’s program at the NYU Tandon School of Engineering.
 Students with a humanities, arts or social science undergraduate degree will find this program particularly beneficial as you may have little to no computer science training.

 NYU Cyber Fellows Program | 30 Credits | Location: Online

-The NYU Cyber Fellows is an elite, affordable part-time online MS in Cybersecurity in partnership with New York City Cyber Command, with a curriculum designed in cooperation with elite corporate partners.
+The NYU Cyber Fellows is an elite, affordable part-time online Cybersecurity, M.S. in partnership with New York City Cyber Command, with a curriculum designed in cooperation with elite corporate partners.
 Offering up to 75 percent tuition scholarships to U.S. residents.

 As the demand for skilled information-security experts continues to grow, computer and network professionals can now master the science of protecting vital computer networks and electronic infrastructures from attack.
 NYU Tandon School of Engineering’s Online Cybersecurity Master’s Degree program will give you a solid foundation in computer and network security, digital forensics, cryptography, and biometrics, helping you become a sophisticated practitioner of these key technologies.

 With the industry continuing to place top priority on safeguarding its data and information systems, you will be well prepared to develop security products as a security-application programmer, security analyst, penetration tester, vulnerability analyst, and security architect.
 You will also have the opportunity to study with internationally recognized faculty from the Offensive Security, Incident Response, and Internet Security Laboratory (OSIRIS LAB).

 Management of Technology, M.S.
 Cybersecurity Concentration | 36 Credits | Location: Online